rackerlabs/technical-blog/_posts/2015-01-06-automate-deploying-rackspace-cloud-monitoring-agent.md

     - Ansible
 ---

-So after being asked to do what I considered to be a easy thing…soon realized that it was not :(.
-Rather it was easy to do just not easy to automate doing it.
-Figured other could benefit from my discoveries.
-Before getting started please note these instructions are for RHEL, Fedora and CentOS.
-Some minor modifications would be needed to accommodate Ubuntu but, overall still possible.
+So after being asked to do what I considered to be a easy thing, I soon realized that it was not :(.
+Rather it was easy to do, just not easy to automate doing it.
+Figured others could benefit from my discoveries.
+Before getting started, please note these instructions are for RHEL, Fedora and CentOS.
+Some minor modifications would be needed to accommodate Ubuntu, but the same concepts apply.

 Let’s get into some of the prep work that is required.
-To install the agent you need the following: signing key, distro based package, your cloud API key and your cloud user name.
+To install the agent, you need the following: signing key, distro based package, your cloud API key, and your cloud user name.
 The signing key and distribution package lists can be found at: http://www.rackspace.com/knowledge_center/article/install-the-cloud-monitoring-agent.

-For testing purposes I created an Ansible role, of which I have already pulled down the required components for RHEL versions 6/7 and CentOS version 6.
-Next step would be to pull down the key and package, if you needed a different Linux version.
+For testing purposes, I created an Ansible role, for which I had already pulled down the required components for RHEL versions 6/7 and CentOS version 6.
+If you needed a different Linux version, you need to pull down the key and package for your OS and version.
 Store the key and package file in the ‘files' directory of the Ansible role.

 You can now pass those additional parameters directly when executing the ansible playbook